microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-analyzedemail-remediate.md

 ## Response

-If successful, this action returns a `204 No Content` response code and the cation status can be trcaked through the location header wtth bulkId.
+If successful, this action returns a `204 No Content` response code and the cation status can be tracked through the location header wtth bulkId.

 >**Note:** The response of the action can be trcaked in https://security.microsoft.com/action-center/history